furmanlukasz/neuroscience-reports/web-MCI-model02.md

 - **Logistic Regression without Class Weights CV5**: A logistic regression model was initialized and trained, applying scaled features from the training set.
 Predictions were then made on the scaled test set, with accuracy serving as the primary evaluation metric.
 This model served as a baseline for comparison.

 - **Logistic Regression with Class Weights CV5**: To address potential class imbalance, another logistic regression model was introduced, this time incorporating balanced class weights.
 After training, predictions were made on the test set, and the model's performance was evaluated based on accuracy and detailed through a classification report.
-Additionally, an ROC AUC curve was generated to visualize the model's ability to differentiate between classes, specifically targeting the 'MCI-low' group.
+ROC AUC curve was generated to visualize the model's ability to differentiate between classes.

-- **Support Vector Machine (SVM) CV5**: An SVM classifier with an RBF & Linear kernel and balanced class weights was also trained, leveraging the scaled feature sets.
+- **Support Vector Machine (SVM) CV5**: An SVM classifier with an RBF & Linear kernel, balanced class weights were trained, leveraging the scaled feature sets.
 The model's predictive accuracy was assessed, and its performance was further detailed in a classification report.
-An ROC AUC curve was plotted, providing insights into the SVM's discriminatory power between cognitive impairment levels.
+An ROC AUC curve was plotted.

 - **XGBoost Classifier CV5**: The XGBoost model was employed next, using label-encoded class targets for training.
-This model's accuracy was evaluated, and its performance was summarized in a classification report, offering a nuanced view of its predictive capabilities across different classes.
+This model's accuracy was evaluated, and its performance was summarized in a classification report.

 - **Random Forest Classifier CV5**: A Random Forest model was trained and evaluated, leveraging the scaled feature sets.
-The model's accuracy was assessed, and its performance was detailed in a classification report, providing insights into its predictive capabilities across different classes.

-Throughout this extended analysis, the application of machine learning models, ranging from logistic regression to more complex approaches like XGBoost, underscores the nuanced exploration of cognitive impairments.
-By adjusting class weights and employing cross-validation, the study aimed to achieve balanced and insightful results, contributing to a deeper understanding of cognitive decline patterns.

-Sklearn's `LogisticRegression`, `LogisticRegression` and `SVC` were used to train the models.
+`Sklearn`'s `LogisticRegression`, `Random Forest` and `SVC` were used to train the models.
 The `XGBoost` model was trained using the `xgboost` library.
-The `StratifiedKFold`, `GroupKFold` and `cross_val_score` functions from the `sklearn` library were used to perform cross-validation and calculate ROC AUC scores.
+The `GroupKFold` and `cross_val_score` functions from the `sklearn` library were used to perform cross-validation and calculate ROC AUC scores.
 The `classification_report` function from the `sklearn` library was used to generate detailed classification reports.
 The `roc_curve` and `roc_auc_score` functions from the `sklearn` library were used to plot ROC curves and calculate ROC AUC scores.

 #### Interpretation of Model Performance